sdiehl/stephendiehl.com/posts/category1.md

 #### Trivial Categories

+There are a set of generic categories known as **discrete categories** that are illuminating to look to give concrete examples of categories.
 A **subcategory** is a category contained within another category which also satisfies the category construction.
-A more advanced example that will be discussed later is that monads with an operation called Kleisli composition forms a category that is of much interest to Haskell programmers.

-There are also some simple categories, the simplest being the $ 0 $ category, which is the category with no objects and no morphisms.
+There are also some simple categories, the simplest being the **Zero** category, which is the category with no objects and no morphisms.

 <table>
-<th>0</th>
+<th>**Zero**</th>
 <tr>
     <td>Objects</td>
     <td> </td>